Chappaqua Continuing Education

 The purpose of yoga is to calm the mind.
 Linking breath and movement is the core of this practice which supports concentration and calm in addition to the physical exercise component which will bring new strength and flexibility.
 We’ll start with the basics to support those who are new or returning to the practice.
 After that, the pace will pick up.
 Our practice will invite you to be vigorous but, of course, the primary principle of yoga is listening to yourself and adjusting as necessary.
 Variations will be offered as needed.
 After an hour of practice, we’ll have 15 minutes to calm the body: first, a breathing practice, followed by meditation; then, final relaxation.

-10 Tuesdays • September 30 to December 9 (no class 11/11) • 7:00-8:15pm • HGHS, L101 Commons - Orange • $230
+3 Mondays • January 26 to February 9 • 7:00-8:15pm • HGHS, L101 Commons– Orange • $75

 Online Registration